 Significance and Use

 Note 3: The ceric-cerous system described in the practice has cerous sulfate added to the initial solution to reduce the effect of organic impurities and to allow the potentiometric method of measurement.
 Other systems used for dosimetry include solutions of ceric sulfate or ceric ammonium sulfate in sulfuric acid without the initial addition of cerous sulfate.
 These other systems are based on the same process of reduction of ceric ions to cerous ions but are not included in this practice.

-1.1 This practice covers the preparation, testing, and procedure for using the ceric-cerous sulfate dosimetry system to measure absorbed dose in water when exposed to ionizing radiation.
+1.1 This practice covers the preparation, testing, and procedure for using the ceric-cerous sulfate dosimetry system to measure absorbed dose to water when exposed to ionizing radiation.
 The system consists of a dosimeter and appropriate analytical instrumentation.
 For simplicity, the system will be referred to as the ceric-cerous system.
 The ceric-cerous dosimeter is classified as a type 1 dosimeter on the basis of the effect of influence quantities.
 The ceric-cerous system may be used as a reference standard dosimetry system or as a routine dosimetry system.

-1.5.1 The absorbed-dose range shall be between 5 102 and 5 104 Gy (1).
+1.5.1 The absorbed-dose range is from 5 × 102 to 5 × 104 Gy (. )

-1.5.4 The irradiation temperature of the dosimeter shall be between 0 and 62°C (3).
+1.5.4 The irradiation temperature of the dosimeter is above 0°C and below 62°C (. )

-1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.